Love Should Never Hurt

 Domestic violence tends to begin or escalate during pregnancy.
 In fact, one in six women reports their first incidence of partner abuse during pregnancy.
-One study concludes that a woman is more likely to be abused by her partner than suffer from pre-eclampsia, gestational diabetes or placenta previa, conditions for which women are routinely checked.
+One study concludes that a woman is more likely to be abused by her partner than suffer from pre-eclampsia, gestational diabetes, or placenta previa, conditions for which women are routinely checked.
 The abuser sees his partner’s pregnancy as a threat; he believes she will care more about the baby than about him.
-Pregnant women in abusive relationships are at higher risk for medical complications that include bleeding problems, miscarriage, vaginal and cervical infections, high blood pressure and premature labor and fetal distress.
-Abuse in pregnancy also increases the risk for low-weight gain and low birth weight infants.
+Pregnant women in abusive relationships are at higher risk for medical complications that include bleeding problems, miscarriage, vaginal and cervical infections, high blood pressure, and premature labor and fetal distress.
+Abuse in pregnancy also increases the risk of low-weight gain and low birth weight infants.
 Once the baby is born, domestic abuse may escalate.

 WHAT ABOUT THE CHILDREN?

-Young children are often silent witnesses to domestic violence, and many are also the targets of their fathers’ physical, emotional or sexual abuse.
+Young children are often silent witnesses to domestic violence, and many are also the targets of their fathers’ physical, emotional, or sexual abuse.
 Each year an estimated 3.3 million children in the United States are exposed to violence by family members against their mothers or female caretakers.
-Children exposed to violence at home are likely to suffer from chronic depression and anxiety and may express their sadness and anger through acting out, defying people in authority and through other behavioral problems.
+Children exposed to violence at home are likely to suffer from chronic depression and anxiety and may express their sadness and anger through acting out, defying people in authority, and through other behavioral problems.
 Children may become too traumatized to learn or develop normally and may be unable to reach their full potentials as adults.
 Children who witness domestic violence at home are more likely to repeat the cycle as adults.
 Experts say young girls are more likely to tolerate abusive behavior from their own intimate partners, and young boys are more likely to become abusers themselves.